nikbearbrown/Computational-Skepticism-for-AI/chapters/06-model-explainability-distinguishing-explanation-from-the-appearance-of-explanation.md

 ## Where this leaves us

 Explanation, transparency, and interpretability are different properties.
 An AI system can have one without the others, and the casual literature treats them as if they entail each other.
 They don't.

 The dominant explanation methods — SHAP, LIME, counterfactual — operate within the model's internal accounting and the user's external interpretation, and the gap between those two is where the practical misleading lives.
+SHAP's Efficiency axiom guarantees that attributions sum to the prediction deviation.
+It does not guarantee that the attributions are causal, correct, or meaningful in the user's language game.
+Those are three different claims, and only the first one is guaranteed.

 Pearl's Rung 2 is the most useful framing for what a good explanation could do — *what would happen if X were different?* — but Rung 2 in the model is not Rung 2 in the world, and the residual gap is supervisory territory.

 The Pebble has shown its full structure now.
 We will see it once more, in Chapter 13, when the question becomes who is responsible for the gap.